-Using bevacizumab while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to prevent pregnancy while you are using bevacizumab and for at least 6 months after your treatment ends.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+Receiving bevacizumab while you are pregnant can harm your unborn baby.
+Use an effective form of birth control to prevent pregnancy while you are receiving bevacizumab and for at least 6 months after the last dose.
+If you think you have become pregnant while receiving bevacizumab, tell your doctor right away.

-bevacizumab may also increase your risk of having a serious condition called tracheoesophageal fistula (an abnormal opening in one or more places between the esophagus and the trachea).
-Tell your doctor right away if you start having trouble swallowing, coughing, or choking while eating, trouble breathing, or chest pain or discomfort while you are using bevacizumab.
+Bevacizumab may also increase your risk of having a serious condition called tracheoesophageal fistula (an abnormal opening in one or more places between the esophagus and the trachea).
+Tell your doctor right away if you start having trouble swallowing, coughing, or choking while eating, trouble breathing, or chest pain or discomfort while you are receiving bevacizumab.

 Bevacizumab can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding:

 - If you can, avoid people with infections.
 Check with your doctor immediately if you think you are getting an infection or if you get a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.

 - Check with your doctor right away if you start to cough up blood or if you notice any unusual bleeding or bruising, black, tarry stools, blood in the urine or stools, or pinpoint red spots on your skin.